lazear/sage/README.md

 ## Limitations

-- Only uses MS2 files
+- Only uses mzML files
 - Only Percolator PIN output
 - Only outputs 1 protein ID even if the peptide is shared by multiple proteins :)
 - Probably has some calculation errors :)